muffinresearch/gobbledygook/README.md

 Our fake translation is a right-to-left, inverted representation of english.
-It uses several unicode characters which resemble 180 degree rotated versions of their counterparts, and make it look like all the strings are upside down and backwards - you can still read it, but is is very clear what text is properly translated and what is not (suggesting an i18n bug).
+It uses several unicode characters which resemble 180 degree rotated versions of their counterparts, and make it look like all the strings are upside down and backwards - you can still read it, but it is very clear what text is properly translated and what is not (suggesting an i18n bug).